Skip to content

 Aptly named, this blockbuster film starring Johnny Depp and Angelina Jolie revolves around Frank, an American tourist visiting Italy to mend a broken heart and Elise, an extraordinary woman who deliberately crosses his path.

-While the movie starts off in Paris, it quickly moves on to Italy, particularly Venice.
+While the movie starts in Paris, it quickly moves on to Italy, particularly Venice.
 In the beginning, Frank arrives at the Venezia Santa Lucia Train Station and is approached by Elise on a motorboat.

-When they reach the Hotel Danieli, it is actually the entrance to the Palazzo Pisani Moretta.
+When they reach the Hotel Danieli, it is the entrance to the Palazzo Pisani Moretta.
 In addition, the restaurant where they have their first dinner is on the floating platform facing the Peggy Guggenheim Collection building.

 The famous Rialto Market can be spotted during the chase scene as Frank walks on the roofs of several houses, reaching the Rialto Market.